-On April 6, 2016, the Department of Labor (“DOL”) issued final guidance dealing with investment advice to ERISA plans and their participants.
-The guidance is scheduled to appear in the Federal Register of April 8, 2016.
+On April 8, 2016, the Department of Labor (“DOL”) issued final guidance dealing with investment advice to ERISA plans and their participants.
 While this guidance does not by its terms apply to governmental and church plans (which are not subject to ERISA), such plans often use DOL guidance as an indication of best practices which they will follow.
 Moreover, the DOL suggests that a breach of contract claim may be available to enforce the standards with respect to individual retirement accounts (“IRAs”), which are not subject to ERISA.
 While the DOL has no authority to regulate governmental and church plans, it has laid out a road map which state courts may use to impose liability on governmental and church plans under a breach of contract theory.

 The DOL guidance is in seven parts: